ARE YOU HAVING TROUBLE FINDING YOUR LIFE PURPOSE AND A CLEAR SENSE OF WHO YOU ARE?

 You decide to take a stand, create your life and stop living passively.

 Task: outline your life and see the route you have taken.
 Notice similarities, and what cause the changes.
-Did you go college… why?
+Did you go to college… why?
 If you didn’t… why?
 Left several jobs… why?
 Big move… why?

 NOTICE SIMPLE SIGNS AROUND YOU